rajkumar-ec/rajkumar-ec.github.io/devlog/mar24-week-2.md

 - **09:30pm** : Creating files.
 A lot of files, may run out of space.

 **09:30pm** : signout for the day.

 ---

+## Friday 16 March

+**09:00am** : start the day.

+- Get material for furns, from v1, that are missing in v2 and add it to v2.
+- Script to upload the pngs to upload to blob.
+- Updated the db with new slots
+- Generate slots for static furns.
+- Quite some time was taken in handling a lot of edge cases and test runs

+**11:00pm** : signout for the day.
+Long day

+---